flaviu-gostin/xrd_analysis_workflow/README.md

 - `cd Desktop`
 - `git clone https://github.com/flaviu-gostin/xrd_analysis_workflow.git`

-### Create a virtual environment and install required packages
+### Install required packages

+It is recommended installing packages in a virtual environment as their versions might be different from the ones you have on your system.
 For example:
 - `cd xrd_analysis_workflow/`
 - `sudo apt install virtualenv`
 - `virtualenv --python=python3 venv` (this will create a directory named `venv/`, where required Python packages will be installed).
-Note: this project was developed with Python3.5
+Note: this project was developed with Python3.5, but it is also tested on Python3.6-3.8

-- `source venv/bin/activate` (it can be deactivated with `deactivate`, but don't do it now)
+To install required packages:
+- `source venv/bin/activate` (if you want packages installed in the virtual environment)
-- `pip install -r requirements.txt` (install all required Python packages)
+- `pip install -r requirements.txt` (install all required Python packages with given versions)

 ### Download raw data and do the analysis